BuffMage/LethalExpansionGuides/ScrapGuides/NoiseMakerScrapType.md

-# Noise Maker Scrap Type Guide
+# Noisemaker Scrap Type Guide

 This guide is for making `NoiseMaker` Type Scrap which means your scrap will be able to make noise for example: Air Horn or Clown Horn.